KARAN-D05/Computing_Machinery_from_Scratch/RAM_Engine_Verilog/Input_Latch_System/Readme.md

   - Based on its value the path to send the data is decided.

 - Store Pin:
-  - Stores the operand into the latches
+  - Stores the operand into the latches when goes from 0 to 1

 <p align="center">
   <img src="images/Output_Terminal.png"